 The aquaculture industry is also expanding its operations, which will create more opportunities for divers to do underwater inspections, maintenance and repairs.

 Most diving instructors are employed by dive schools and companies or resorts offering dive experiences for tourists.

 - engineering companies

 - oil rig operators

 - commercial diving contractors

 - ship-building, repair and salvage firms.

-The Royal NZ Navy, Police, and Customs Service also have dive teams.
-However, people are selected from within each organisation to train as divers – they don't recruit people already trained as divers.
+The Royal New Zealand Navy, New Zealand Police, and New Zealand Customs Service also have dive teams, but recruits are selected from within each organisation to train as divers.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Divers may progress to set up their own dive business.